Road To Hana

 5. Ching’s Pond

 Ching’s Pond was just up the road a few miles.
 We stopped here because in the Shaka Guide it said it was a great spot to go swimming under a waterfall.
 But when we got there the conditions were pretty muddy and with more than half of the drive to go we weren’t ready to take a plunge quite yet.
 The waterfall pools were the biggest disappointment on this trip because I saw many pictures of crystal blue pools under giant waterfalls but we weren’t able to experience this beauty with all of the rain that they just had.
-Just means I will have to do the drive again one day.
+It just means I will have to do the drive again one day.

 6. Wailua Valley and Coral Miracle Church